aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 # values non-initialized, just like numpy.empty,
 # but, unlike numpy.empty, it takes as a para-
 # meter not an integer, but either a sequence,
-# or the numpy array - array-like in the termi-
+# or a numpy array - array-like in the termi-
 # nology of numpy.
 The output array will have
 # the same shape and type as an input data.
 values = np.empty_like(dt_list)